Flash Photography ~ History & ILFORD Flashguns

 When Ilford introduced the Sportina Rapid camera range in 1965 they introduced a complimentary styled flashgun especially for this camera.

 By the time of the October 1969 AP 'Lighting & Flash Guide', none of the above flashguns are listed.
 Ilford are only promoting the miniature Ilfoflash to compliment their Ilfomatic cameras, or those Ilfomatics without in-built flash facility, namely the Ilfomatic Compact and Universal 50.
+It was made in Macau (a Portugese colony at the time of the Ilfoflash manufacture, west of Hong Kong, but returned to Chinese rule in Dec 1999).

 On the rear of the gun is a simple flash exposure calculator for AG1B bulbs.
+The black disc above the calculator table is the bulb eject button.

 Johnsons of Hendon claimed (1965) that the world's first camera with a built-in electronic flashgun was Voigtländer's Vitrona.
 I believe the camera first appeared in 1964.
 Similar to the contemporary Vito C, the addition of the electronic flashgun more than doubled the Vito C's price of £20.18s (£20.90p) with f2.8 Lanthar lens.